10 tips for visiting colleges overseas

 But for those who may be doing this for the first time, it's easy to assume that visiting colleges abroad would be no different from visiting colleges in the U.S.

-However, I would encourage you to read the following tips in order to manage your expectations and get the most out of your experience at college visits overseas.
+However, I would encourage you to read the following tips in order to manage your expectations and get the most out of your experience visiting colleges overseas.

 Schedule an official tour

 Never try to do your own tour unless there is no possible chance of getting on an official one; you just won't get the context of a campus without proper guidance from staff or students.

 Without context, a campus is really just buildings with young adults.

 Having said this, not all universities may be offering in-person tours this summer, depending on the Covid situation.

 Manage your expectations about visits to colleges overseas

 Campus tours abroad are generally not as robust as the ones in the U.S., which sometimes go for hours and always show all the flashy aspects of their institution, like model dorm rooms and large, extensive dining hall and recreational facilities.